Jfortin1/RAVEL/README.md

 #### preprocessRAVEL

-The function <code>preprocessRAVEL</code> applies the RAVEL correction described in XX
+The function `preprocessRAVEL` applies the RAVEL correction described in XX

 #### preprocessWW